 Many of us out in the world don’t have a clue about gaming, and that’s understandable.
 Video games, computer games, or electronic games – call them what you will.
 They’re a very serious business!

 The only thing we see is its final product as a form of entertainment for the many, and part of an industry worth billions of dollars.
 I can argue that there’s a ‘gamer’ in all of us – from early adopter owners of new PlayStation consoles, to ‘free time’ PC gamers, or even to those casually indulging via their smartphone – there’s no denying that games surround our lives.

-In other words, where there are great game developers, there’s a great value to you and your IT prospects.
+In other words, where there are great game developers, there’s a great value to you and your business.

 The Minds Behind The Magic